Sponsored

 Physic Tutorials

 Measurement is a very important aspect of physics and other sciences.
-No fact in science is accepted, no law is established, unless it can be exactly measured and quantified.
-As physics is based on exact measurements, every such measurement requires two things; first a number or quantity, and secondly a unit.
-So at the end of this write up you should be able to distinguish between fundamental and derived quantities and units.
+No fact in science is accepted, and no law is established unless it can be exactly measured and quantified.
+As physics is based on exact measurements, every such measurement requires two things: first, a number or quantity, and second, a unit.
+So, at the end of this write-up, you should be able to distinguish between fundamental and derived quantities and units.

 Read: Scalar and Vector quantities